 His mother said you went to look for David, you and Claudio.
 What do you remember about that moment?

 “It was an experience I will never forget.
 It was like going to war.
 There was a truck of armed soldiers in Manhattan.
-I had to go around with your passport to go in.
+I had to go around with my passport to go in.
 All the public spaces were closed.
 The subway worked off and on.
 There were triages that welcomed all the involved families.
 They wouldn’t let us get closer and look for him.
-The only thing we could do was put up announcement with our phone numbers on it.
+The only thing we could do was put up an announcement with our phone numbers on it.
 We looked for his body for days.”

 Where did you look for him?